wombatpiobair/suse-benchmark/tsBenchmark/README.md

 ```
 this will place binaries and a fat jar in build/install/tsBenchmark-shadow/

-you can then run build/install/tsBenchmark-shadow/bin/tsBenchmark as a commandline script  -h or --help will list all the runtime options.
+you can then run build/install/tsBenchmark-shadow/bin/tsBenchmark as a commandline script  -h or --help will list all the runtime options. baseurl defaults to http://localhost:8080

 ```
 > tsBenchmark --help